eclipse-apoapsis/ort-server/README.md

 # Build all images at once:
 ./gradlew jibDockerBuild

-# Build once specific image, for example for the `core` module:
+# Build one specific image, for example for the `core` module:
 ./gradlew :core:jibDockerBuild
 ```